Vacation in the Midwest

 - Postvention- an intervention conducted after a suicide, taking the form of support for the bereaved (family, friends, professionals and peers).

 Mental health affects everyone, even the stoic, hardy, self-reliant individuals in the countryside.
-Hopefully, with potential solutions and people who are open to fighting the stigma of mental illness and spreading awareness about mental health, mental health care will improve in rural America.
+I have hope that mental health care will improve in rural America due to people spreading awareness about mental illness stigma and mental health.